EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 # Session 04 – Docker Basics and Reverse Proxy Demo

 - **Date:** Monday, Nov 24, 2025
-- **Theme:** Package the FastAPI app into a production-friendly Docker image (multi-stage, non-root) and route traffic through `nginx` like production setups.
+- **Theme:** Package the FastAPI app into a production-friendly Docker image (multi-stage, non-root) and route traffic through NGINX like production setups.

 ## Learning Objectives
 - Explain containers vs. images and when to choose multi-stage builds.
 - Write a Dockerfile that installs dependencies with `uv`, runs as a non-root user, and exposes a healthcheck.
-- Create a `.dockerignore` to keep images lean and wire `nginx` as a reverse proxy.
+- Create a `.dockerignore` to keep images lean and wire NGINX as a reverse proxy.
-- Use Docker networks and logs to verify both services share trace IDs from Sessions 02–03.
+- Use Docker networks and logs to verify both services share trace identifiers (IDs) from Sessions 02–03.

-## Before Class – Container Preflight (JiTT)
+## Before Class – Container Preflight (Just-in-Time Teaching, JiTT)
 - Run `docker --version` and `docker compose version`; reinstall or start Docker Desktop if commands fail.
 - In `hello-uv`, create `.dockerignore` (if missing):
   ```ignore